How Much Sauerkraut Should I Eat Daily

 And like always, it is best to consult your doctor before changing your diet.

-If we’ve piqued your interest in healthy, nutritious sauerkraut, why not try it for yourself?
+If we’ve piqued your interest in healthy, nutritious sauerkraut, why not try it yourself?
 We recommend Bubbies Sauerkraut, Hamptons Brine, Farmhouse Culture Kraut, and Olive My Pickle.
 To taste the range of benefits eating sauerkraut daily has to offer.